Ajaybaghel28/E-Commerce_Sales_Performance_Dashboard_Before_vs_After_Campaign_Excel_Project/README.md

 # E-Commerce_Sales_Performance_Dashboard_Before_vs_After_Campaign_Excel_Project

 ## Project Overview
 This project focuses on a comprehensive analysis of an e-commerce marketing campaign and its impact on sales performance.
-By examining data from the months of August, September, October (the campaign month), November, and December, the analysis provides:
+By examining data from the months of August, September, October (the campaign month), November, and December.

 ## Objectives
 The main objectives of this project are: